 You can get your Student ID Card at the Admissions & Records Office.
 Your first one is free, and replacement cards are $7.

-MyWeb is EVC’s portal that provides students, faculty, staff and “guests” with access to pertinent information at Evergreen Valley College and San Jose City College.
+Self Service is EVC’s portal that provides students, faculty, staff, and “guests” with access to pertinent information at Evergreen Valley College and San Jose City College.
 At EVC, a “guest” is a person who has not applied to EVC and who does not have a student ID number.
-As a “guest”, you can search for classes on MyWeb. but you cannot register for classes.
-EVC students with a student ID number are able to register for classes, access class schedule, grades, transcripts, education plan, financial aid information, and make payments to your account.
+As a “guest”, you can search for classes on Self Service.
+But you cannot register for classes.
+EVC students with a student ID number are able to register for classes, access class schedules, grades, transcripts, education plans, financial aid information, and make payments to your account.

 What is Priority Registration?

-All new students registering must complete a multiple measures placement, an orientation and an educational plan.
-Students who have not completed those three steps will register later than those who have completed those requirements.
+All new students registering must complete an orientation, and schedule an appointment for a abbreviated educational plan.
+Students who have not completed those steps will register later than those who have completed those requirements.
 For a complete list of priority registration groups, refer to the academic calendar.

 When can I start registering for classes?

 Students are assigned a specific date and time to register each semester.
-Check your registration date on MyWeb.
+Check your registration date on Self Service.
 You may add regular and late-start classes on your assigned registration date and up until the first day of classes if space is available.
-If the class you want to add has already started or is full, you will need to ask for an add code from the instructor.
+If the class you want to add has already started or is full, you will need to ask for an add authorization from the instructor.

 How do I register for classes?

-You can register for classes using your MyWeb account or in Admissions and Records.
-Visit the First Stop Center to view video tutorials on how to use MyWeb or to request for one-on-one assistance.
+You can register for classes using your Self Service account or in Admissions and Records.
+Visit the First Stop Center to view video tutorials on how to use Self Service or to request one-on-one assistance.

 When is the last day to register for classes without an add code?